-Our present may clearly be more equitable than our past; however, the inequitable actions and policies of the past have caused such great social and economic damage that our present is still in recovery.
+Our present may clearly be more equitable than our past.
+However, the inequitable actions and policies of the past have caused such great social and economic damage that our present is still recovering.

-Now, six years after it ended, the millennial generation and our nation is still recovering.
+Six years after the Early Millennium Depression ended, the millennial generation, and our nation, is still recovering.

 Some of us belong to generations that have experienced centuries of social and economic damage.

 If our recent economic recovery is any judge, it will take at least 300 years to recover only from the last 100 years of disparity.